behu-kea/third-semester/topics/javascript/apis.md

 1. `method: 'POST',` - Telling the `fetch` method that the request we will be making should be a `POST` request
 2. `body: JSON.stringify( { id: 42, title, "Test title" }),` - Here we specify the method by taking the data we need to `POST` and encoding it into JSON.
+3. `headers: ...` - This will tell the API that we expect the type of the content to be JSON